richardchen85/gulp-velocityjs/README.md

 # gulp-velocityjs
-Gulp version of node module velocity
+Gulp version of node module velocity, each .vm file has a same file name with .json extension for it's data support.
+Data file will be ignored which does not exists.
+If a .vm has a `#parse` command, data file of included .vm file will be merged in render context.

 # useage